GraphiteEditor/Graphite/frontend/README.md

 Basic configuration options for the TypeScript build tool to do its job in our repository.

-## Webpack configurations: `webpack.config.js`
+## Vite configurations: `vite.config.js`

-We use the [Webpack](https://webpack.js.org/) bundler/build system.
-This file is where we configure Webpack to set up plugins (like wasm-pack and license-checker) and loaders (like for Svelte and SVG files).
-Part of the license-checker plugin setup includes some functions to format web package licenses, as well as Rust package licenses provided by [cargo-about](https://github.com/EmbarkStudios/cargo-about), into a text file that's distributed with the application to provide license notices for third-party code.
+We use the [Vite](https://vitejs.dev/) bundler/build system.
+This file is where we configure Vite to set up plugins (like the third-party license checker/generator).
+Part of the license checker plugin setup includes some functions to format web package licenses, as well as Rust package licenses provided by [cargo-about](https://github.com/EmbarkStudios/cargo-about), into a text file that's distributed with the application to provide license notices for third-party code.